 Do your homework, okay?

 Now, rather this has happened to your residential or office cleaning business yet, put this information into action.
 Do the homework assignment outlined next especially if you’re a new cleaning company.
-In fact, grab some of the tools just for maid and janitorial cleaning companies from our professional cleaning resource library.

 Homework: Download a non-compete agreement for your company and require every new and exiting team member to sign it.
 Continue to encourage team building practices no matter what’s going on.
 The culture at the workplace really matters.
 Also, don’t forget to keep your customers happy!